Skip to content

 Right-Sizing for Your Situation

-How much governance structure is appropriate depends on your use case risk level, jurisdictions of operation, and organisational maturity.
-A low-risk internal productivity tool needs a lighter touch than a system making consequential decisions about employment, credit, or healthcare access.
-But all US AI projects benefit from the five practices above — the value is not bureaucracy, it is building governance that scales as the landscape changes.
+How much governance structure is appropriate depends on your use case risk level, jurisdictions of operation, and organizational maturity.
+All US AI projects benefit from the five practices above — the value is building governance that scales as the landscape changes.

 Framework References